📢 Our office will be closed for the Christmas break from 11:30am on Friday, 20 December 2024, and will reopen at 8:30am on Monday, 6 January 2025. 📢

 Solo application vs. Joint application

-The divorce application process
+The divorce filing process

 Once you’ve gathered your documentation, you can start the divorce process.
 You can apply for a divorce online through the Federal Circuit and Family Court of Australia.

-Divorce application
+Divorce filing

 1. Register an account on the Commonwealth Courts Portal;